tytydraco/yessleep/out/The_Man_Who_Stepped_Backward.md

 The clothes he was wearing looked…odd, to be PC about it.
 He was wearing torn boots laced with wire, a jacket patched by hand, stitched together with varied pieces fabric that didn’t go together at all, and on the sleeve was an insignia which looked military in nature, half-burned away as if someone tried to erase it and only partially succeeded.

-He startled and stared at me as if *I* were the one causing a ruckus in the middle of the night on a Tuesday.
+He startled and stared at me as if *I* were the one causing a ruckus in the middle of the night on a Thursday.

 “They said I’d land in *before*,” he rasped, his voice sounding cracked and in need of hydration.
 “Is this before?”